 Video production is a core part of D2’s heritage.
-We’re firm believers in the power of video to reach, inform, and influence your customers.
-We can help you take your message and share it in a way that’s both right on target and makes you say “Wow!”
+We absolutely believe in the power of video to reach, inform, and influence your customers.
+We can help you take your story and share it in a way that’s both right on target and makes you say “Wow!”
 Take a look below for some amazing facts about the power of video, in a video of course.

 Video Capabilities In House

 Very little of the video production and editing work in our projects gets outsourced.
-Here’s what goes on in our HQ in central NJ:
+Here’s what on-site capabilities we have in our offices in Central NJ:

-- Graphic design, motion graphics, 2D and 3D animation
+- Motion graphics, 2D and 3D animation design

 - Sound design

 Like all video production companies, we also have an extensive network of talent (actors, models, voiceover, etc.), camera crews, casting agencies and other production personnel who we work with for large and complex productions.

 View Our Video Portfolio

 If you don’t see exactly they style of video you are looking for let us know, we have plenty more to show.
 Were happy to guide you to the example that suits your needs based on your objectives.

 Contact Us if you are looking for a specific style of video.